ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 * Sleeping nodes are now immediately marked as ready when restarting from cache
 * Unsolicited reports are no longer mapped from the root endpoint to endpoint 1 if that endpoint does not support the CC
 * Tons of new and improved device configuration files

-### 1.8.10 (2021-02-03)
-* The startup should now be faster, especially if there are many sleeping devices
-* Fixed an issue where devices were incorrectly displayed as secure
-* Improved support for devices that use the legacy `Alarm CC`
-* Several improvements for Zooz and GE devices

 ## License